eldercrow/mxnet-yolo/README.md

 This is a re-implementation of original yolo v2 which is based on [darknet](https://github.com/pjreddie/darknet).
 The arXiv paper is available [here](https://arxiv.org/pdf/1612.08242.pdf).

-#### eldercrow
+#### (eldercrow)
 I am not interested in exact re-implementation of the original YOLO.
 If anyone is looking for that, please check zhreshold's original repo.

+This code is not working yet.

 TODO:
 - Replace cpp layers to python layers.